elena-krismer/Project_FASTQtrimmer/Report/Report.md

 - During the first iteration over the list, the quality line will be converted to a bytearray and will only be translated into an ASCII character string when the read gets written into the output file.

 ### 4.2.
 Statistics <a name="4.2">
-Additionally, to the trimming function, the program has a statistic function implemented.
-This operation provides instead of a trimmed and filtered FASTQ file, a statistics-summary file for the given FASTQ file.
-Containing: the mean quality of a read, the mean quality of the top and calculate the worst 10% of the reads (**find better definition**), the average spot length, as well as the number of bases and the total number of reads.
+Additionally to the trimming function, the program has a statistic function implemented.
+This operation provides instead of a trimmed and filtered FASTQ file a statistics-summary file for the given FASTQ file.
+Containing: the mean quality of a read, the mean quality of the best tenth and worst tenth of the reads and calculate the worst 10% of the reads (**find better definition**), the average spot length, as well as the number of bases and the total number of reads.
 This operation will only be conducted when it is explicitly specified by the user (see 5.
 Program Manual).

-- **Statistics**: this function provides the average of quality in the reads, the best and the worst 10% of the reads according to the quality.
+- **Statistics**

 ```{p}
     run(takes argparse arguments)